Admin-7/Mr-Robot-techniques/Connecting-to-an-authenticated-Onion-service.md

 1. Install [Orbot](https://guardianproject.info/apps/orbot/).
 You can acquire Orbot from the Google Play Store or, preferably, from [F-Droid](https://f-droid.org/), a [Free Software](https://www.gnu.org/philosophy/free-sw.html) app store that offers most of the same apps as the Google Play Store, but free of charge.
 1. Configure Orbot:
-    1. Tap the vertical ellipse menu at the top-right.
+    1. Tap the vertical ellipse menu at the top-right of the screen.
-    1. Tap the *Onion Services* menu.
+    1. Open the *Onion Services* menu.
-    1. Tap the *v3 Onion Service Client Authorization* menu item.
+    1. Select the *v3 Onion Service Client Authorization* menu item.
     1. Tap the compose button on the bottom-right of the screen.
-    1. In the *v3 onion Domain* field enter the full 56 character Onion address (optionally including the `.onion` suffix) of your Onion Service
+    1. In the *v3 onion Domain* field, enter the full 56 character Onion address (optionally including the `.onion` suffix) of the Onion service.
-    1. In the *x25519 Private Key in Base 32* field enter the hash of the private key you were given for this Onion Service
+    1. In the *x25519 Private Key in Base 32* field, enter the hash of the private key for this Onion Service.
-    1. Tap *Save*
+    1. Tap the *Save* button.
     1. Tap the back button (&larr;) in the top-left corner of the screen to return to Orbot's main activity screen.
 1. Restart Orbot:
-    1. Tap the vertical ellipse menu at the top-right.
+    1. Tap the vertical ellipse menu at the top-right of the screen.
-    1. Tap the *Exit* menu item.
+    1. Select the *Exit* menu item.
 This will fully close Orbot.
     1. Launch Orbot again.
 This time, Orbot will be able to connect you to the Onion service.

-> 💡🔰 If you were given a `.auth_private` file by your Onion service operator, you can tap the verticle ellpises menu on the *v3 Onion Service Client Authorization* screen and select *import .auth_private* and load the file from your device's filesystem.
-Storing `.auth_private` files on an Android device's external storage can be dangerous though as you can potentially allow other apps to read your private key.
+> 💡🔰 If you were given a `.auth_private` file by your Onion service operator, you can tap the verticle ellipse menu on the *v3 Onion Service Client Authorization* screen and select *Import .auth_private* to load the file from your device's filesystem.
+After confirming that you can now access the Onion service, you should consider deleting the `.auth_private` file from your device's filesystem because storing sensitive files on an Android device's external storage can be dangerous as other apps may be able to access them there.

 ### Configuring an Apple iOS device for authenticated Version 3 Onion services